Automatic Reasoning on Recursive Data-Structures with Sharing: A Prototype Implementation

+{\bf For a function call:} We first check that the precondition of the corresponding function (\callf) is met, otherwise we immediately terminate with failure (line~\ref{algoline:checkpre}).
+We then apply the frame rules in Section~\ref{sec:framerule} in combination with the classical frame rule (CFR) to achieve compositional reasoning, denoted by the helper function \applyFrame.

+{\bf For a statement that is not a function call:} We just apply symbolic execution, denoted by calling the helper function \execute.
+Note that for (b), standard symbolic execution is well-understood; for (c) we used the rules presented in Proposition~\ref{prop:exe}. }

+For presentation purpose, we omit the details on the handling of enclosure and evolution relations from our high-level algorithm.
+In fact, the rules in \mbox{Fig.~\ref{fig:evolve}} and \mbox{Fig.~\ref{fig:enclose}} are incorporated into our implementation to work in tandem with our symbolic execution rules and frame rules.
+For example, to prove $\SEvolve(\tilde{\heap}, \tilde{\heap'})$ for a symbolic path, at any point in the path we would track the largest possible subheap $\overline{\heap}$ such that $\SEvolve(\tilde{\heap}, \overline{\heap})$.
+In the end, the remaining obligation is to prove that $\tilde{\heap'} \sqsubseteq \overline{\heap}$.
+For this reason, our implementation does not suffer from any degree of non-determinism when dealing with the \rulen{SEQ-COMPOSITION} rules in Figures~\ref{fig:evolve} and~\ref{fig:enclose}.

-The remaining task is to discharge proofs of {\em entailments} between recursive definitions at call sites and at the end of a function.
+We now comment on the proofs of {\em entailments} between recursive definitions at call sites and at the end of a function, i.e., the helper function \checkEntail.
 To demonstrate full automation, our prototype adapted an entailment check procedure from \cite{nguyen10shape3,qiu13dryad}.
 There they use a general strategy of unfolding a predicate in both the premise and conclusion until the entailment becomes obvious; \cite{chu15pldi} describes this strategy as ``unfold-and-match'' (U+M) and we will follow this terminology.
 In particular:

-\begin{itemize} \item We unfold a recursive constraint on a pointer $x$ when its ``footprint'' (e.g., \texttt{x->next}) is touched by the code \cite{qiu13dryad}.
+\begin{itemize}[leftmargin=*] \item We unfold a recursive constraint on a pointer $x$ when its ``footprint'' (e.g., \texttt{x->next}) is touched by the code \cite{qiu13dryad}.
 This step is performed during symbolic execution.

 \item At a call site or the end of a function, we deal with obligations of the form ${\cal L} \models {\cal R}$, performing a sequence of left unfolds (unfolding ${\cal L}$) and/or right unfolds (unfolding ${\cal R}$) until the proof obligation is simple enough such that a ``proof by matching'' is successful.
 At this point, recursive predicates are treated as \emph{uninterpreted}.
-After dealing with with the heap constraints, an SMT solver -- Z3 \cite{z3} -- can be employed to discharge the obligation. \ignore{ Because the problem is in general undecidable, we impose some bounds for the number of unfolding steps to ensure termination.
-For the experiments presented below, the bounds used for left and right unfold are $1$ and $1$, respectively.
-(Note that the recursive constraints on the left hand side, whose footprint is touched by the code, have been unfolded in step $1$ during symbolic execution.
-This explains the small number of unfolds needed at the point of entailment check.)} \end{itemize}
+After dealing with with the heap constraints, an SMT solver -- Z3 \cite{z3} -- can be employed to discharge the obligation. \end{itemize}